Frequently Asked Questions about public crossdressing

 • Avoid known "hot spots".
 Avoid places or situations that could put you in a compromising position.

-• Try not to dress in a suggestive or inappropriate manner.
+• Try not to dress in a sexually suggestive or inappropriate manner.

-• Don't drink to excess and avoid other drugs.
+• do not drink to excess and avoid other drugs.
 By staying alert and having a clear mind, your judgment should help you to stay safe.

 • Take your mobile phone with you.